 One technique that has been linked in some studies to increase production of brown fat is cold therapy.

-Cold therapy has been found to stimulate BAT tissue, which works to maintain body temperature.
+Cold therapy3 has notably been found to stimulate BAT tissue, which works to maintain body temperature.
 It is thought that cold therapy may increase energy expenditure and improve weight control.
 While most studies on BAT stimulation have been conducted in rodents, a few human studies have shown improvements in glucose metabolism and reduced frequency of respiratory infections in those with chronic pulmonary disease.

 While cryotherapy chambers may not be the most COVID-friendly venture right now, try finishing your shower with 60 seconds of cold water (which will have the added benefit of doing wonders for your moisture-starved hair – and giving you even more health benefits).

 2. Alternate-Day Fasting

-Intermittent fasting is all the rage for its anti-inflammatory benefits (see our interview with Dr. Will Cole on "Intuitive Fasting"), but some studies also show that alternate-day fasting (one of three types of intermittent fasting I tested and wrote about for Organic Authority) can promote browning of white fat in adults and contribute to weight loss.
+Intermittent fasting is all the rage for its anti-inflammatory benefits (see our interview with Dr. Will Cole on "Intuitive Fasting" to find out more!)
+But some studies4 also show that alternate-day fasting (one of three types of intermittent fasting we tested here at Organic Authority) can promote browning of white fat in adults and contribute to weight loss.

 These include phenols like capsaicin (found in hot peppers), catechins (found in green tea) and ursolic acids (found in apple peels).
 Since we already know that phenols are good for your health (and proven green tea benefits include weight loss and improved metabolic health) there's no harm in including these foods in your diet, proof pending regarding their effects on brown fat.